cms-opendata-analyses/HiggsExample20112012/README.md

 - at this level, instead of running over a single file, you will run over so-called index files which contain lists (`chains`) of many files
 - the data index files for the datasets listed in List_indexfile.txt to the datasets directory, which you have to download from the CMS data portal http://opendata.cern.ch/record/5500.
-The data configuration file should run out of the box.
+The configuration files should run out of the box on a dataset and a Monte-Carlo simulation file, in this case ZZ boson production, one of the main backgrounds in the plots, the light-blue one.
 - the 2011 validation (JSON) file is present in the datasets directory (in which you should already have the 2012 one)
-- download all the MC index files for the MC sets listed in List_indexfile.txt to the datasets directory (or create a dedicated directory for them)
+- download all the MC index files for the MC sets listed in List_indexfile.txt to the datasets directory, a dedicated directory for the MC index files is already present with one file in there.
 - edit the relevant demoanalyzer file and insert the index file you want; for data, make sure to use the correct JSON validation file in each case; set an outputfile name of your choice for each smaple